mozilla/fx-private-relay/METRICS.md

 #### <a name="ctx-web-premium-cta">Call To Action</a>

-The top "call to action" button, labelled 'Upgrade Now', takes the user to the plan
+The top "call to action" button, labeled 'Upgrade Now', takes the user to the plan
 matrix:

 [<img src="./docs/img/website-premium-cta.png"